wavyland/wavy/README.md

 kubectl port-forward svc/inkscape http
 ```

-Now, Inkscape can be used pointing a browser to [http://localhost:8080](http://localhost:8080).
+Now, Inkscape can be used pointing a browser to [http://localhost:8080](http://localhost:8080) and logging in with the username `user` and the password `pass`.

 ## Annotations